Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 	17  TRPV2     chr17  16330177 16330191
 	18  TRPV2     chr17  16330766 16330861

-While this is useful for a single gene, it can get unweildy for large numbers of genes.
+While this is useful for a single gene, it can get unwieldy for large numbers of genes.
 We can instead use the `transcriptsBy` or `exonsBy` functions with the `TxDb.Hsapiens.UCSC.hg19.knownGene` package, to get information about all genes at once, and subset to those we care